-Line 28b.
+Line 31 - Interest on Underpayment of Estimated Tax.
 The PTE is required to make estimated tax payments throughout the year if it expects to owe a composite income tax liability of at least \$500.
-If the PTE was required to make estimated composite tax payments and it did not pay the required amounts, it will have to pay interest on any underpayment.
+If the PTE was required to make estimated composite tax payments and it did not pay the required amounts, it must pay interest on any underpayment.
 To calculate the underpayment interest, complete Worksheet I. See 15-30-3312, MCA.